 KLM Royal Dutch Airlines has just launched a trial with Android smartwatch technology that will provide passengers with specific trip information.
 Besides supplying passengers with their boarding pass, the app assists with all relevant airport-related activities.

-Over the years I have been writing several stories on how KLM surprised consumers with virals, content marketing, WhatsApp as customer service tool, and social seating.
+Over the years I have been writing several stories on how KLM surprised consumers with virals, content marketing, WhatsApp as a customer service tool, and social seating.

 Now KLM seems to have found a sweet spot of its frequent flyers and business travelers with wearable tech device called the Android smartwatch.

 But besides feathers, I will also give KLM critical feedback.
-For the fact that their digital brand programming seems to be stuck at advertising and marketing, but now needs to level up to products and brand.
+For the fact that their digital brand programming seems to be stuck at advertising and marketing, but now needs to level up to products and brands.

-I will also talk about role of wearable tech in the future of the airline, airport, travel, leisure and mobility industries.
+I will also talk about the role of wearable tech in the future of the airline, airport, travel, leisure and mobility industries.

 What Value Will The Android Smartwatch App Add?

 Smartwatch owners who install the KLM app on their Android smartphone will be able to check their flight overview in KLM’s smartwatch app any time after making a booking.
 They will start receiving trip-related notifications 24 hours ahead of their departure.

 Upon entering Amsterdam Airport Schiphol’s “geofence”, passengers automatically receive a notification with gate information and their boarding time.
 Opening the notification allows the passenger to swipe between all relevant flight information.

 An hour before departure, passengers receive a message with their boarding pass, ready to be scanned at the gate.
 A final notification with the passenger’s seat number is sent just before departure.